oitzujoey/duck-lisp/README.md

 * Built-in keywords can be overridden using `var`, `defun` and `defmacro`.
 * Variables are declared as they are in C-like languages.
 There is no `let`.
 * Parenthesis inference does not work with lisp auto-formatters.
+* Not quite a lisp-2.

 ### Misfeatures

 * Error reporting is horrible.
 It will likely stay this way.
 * There are no debug features other than a disassembler.
+* Macros are unhygienic due to the inability of closures to be passed from the compilation VM to the runtime VM.

 ## Examples